 Once again, pupils follow the AQA course, which enables us to study the popular Astrophysics option in the Upper Sixth.
 Lessons are a mixture of discussion, problem-solving and practical work, with an increased focus on helping pupils to manage their own learning in preparation for university.
 Topics studied include the structure of materials, superconductivity, matter, antimatter and quarks and the origin and possible future of the universe, as well as deeper investigation of familiar areas such as electricity ad forces.
 Most pupils achieve A*-B at A level and a significant proportion chooses to study physics-related subjects, including medicine or engineering, at university.

 Beyond the classroom

 As well as weekly drop-in sessions, which can be used for help and support with classwork, or just to discuss aspects of Physics, we have a library of popular Physics books in E11 which pupils are welcome to borrow.
+Pupils are also provided with all key text books, online tutorial materials and online assessment packages which help to extend assessment and learning beyond that of the GCSE and A Level courses.
 Recent trips have included a visit to CERN to see the Large Hadron Collider and a visit to Liverpool University’s Engineering Department and visitors this year have included Airbus, giving a talk on life as an avionics engineer and the careers opportunities available.
 Sixth Form pupils also compete in the annual Physics Olympics at Liverpool University and we run trips to events of scientific interest such as Science Live! or MOSI in Manchester.